 It can get messy.

 Either way, you can resolve conflicts like these when you split up cleaning responsibilities.
-One roommate can vacuum this week, while the other mops the floor once a week.
-If there is a roommate that lives in a mess, provide a space where his chaos is allowed to reign.
+One roommate can vacuum this week, while the other mop the floor once a week.
+If there is a roommate who lives in a mess, provide a space where his chaos is allowed to reign.

 It is a learning experience that enables you to resolve conflict.